Skip to content

 Section titled “Anti-inflammatory effects of omega-3 fatty acids”

-The 10-year long-term follow-up data of AREDS2 (Report 28: Chew 2022) 10) confirmed that the lutein/zeaxanthin group further reduced the risk of progression to exudative AMD in the long term.
-No long-term safety issues were identified, and the benefit of beta-carotene-free formulations for smokers was reaffirmed.
+Long-term follow-up data from AREDS2 over 10 years (Report 28: Chew 2022) 10) confirmed that the lutein/zeaxanthin group further reduced the risk of progression to exudative AMD in the long term.
+No long-term safety issues were observed, and the benefit of a beta-carotene-free formulation for smokers was reaffirmed.

-Section titled “Use of macular pigment optical density (MPOD) as a biomarker”
+Section titled “Utilization of Macular Pigment Optical Density (MPOD) as a Biomarker”

-MPOD measurement is being studied as an indicator of macular carotenoid content 3).
-Evaluation methods such as heterochromatic flicker photometry, resonance Raman spectroscopy, and fundus autofluorescence are being investigated as objective measures of supplement efficacy.
+MPOD measurement is being studied as an indicator of macular carotenoid levels 3).
+Evaluation using heterochromatic flicker photometry, resonance Raman spectroscopy, and fundus autofluorescence is being investigated as an objective measure of supplement efficacy.

 Personalized nutritional guidance based on genetic polymorphisms